 On November 10, 2022, we entered into a Controlled Equity OfferingSM Sales Agreement (the "Sales Agreement") with Cantor Fitzgerald & Co. (the "Agent"), pursuant to which we may offer and sell through or to the Agent, as sales agent or principal, shares of our voting common stock from time to time (the "ATM Offering").
 The Agent will use commercially reasonable efforts consistent with its normal sales and trading practices to sell shares from time to time, based upon our instructions (including any price or size limits or other customary parameters or conditions we may impose).
 We will pay a commission equal to 3.0% of the aggregate gross proceeds of any shares sold through the Agent pursuant to the Sales Agreement.
 We are not obligated to sell any shares under the Sales Agreement.
 The Sales Agreement will continue until all shares available under the Sales Agreement have been sold unless it is terminated earlier.
-On May 5, 2023, we filed with the SEC a prospectus under the S-3 in connection with the ATM Offering, pursuant to which we may offer and sell shares of common stock having an aggregate offering price of up to \$75.0 million.
+On May 5, 2023, we filed with the SEC a prospectus under the S-3 in connection with the ATM Offering (the "ATM Prospectus"), pursuant to which we may offer and sell shares of common stock having an aggregate offering price of up to \$75.0 million.
+As of March 31, 2024, there have been no sales pursuant to the ATM Prospectus.

-As of August 7, 2023 November 8, 2023, approximately \$75.0 million remains allocated and available under the ATM Offering and approximately \$175.0 million remains available and unallocated under the S-3.
+In February 2024, we closed an underwritten offering that was conducted off the S-3 and issued 3,900,000 shares of common stock for net proceeds of \$47.2 million.
+As of November 8, 2023 March 31, 2024, \$75.0 million remains remained allocated and available under the ATM Offering Prospectus and \$175.0 million remains \$124.5 million remained available and unallocated under the S-3.